Photo by Ylanite Koppens on Pexels

 What do I write about?

-When attempting journalistic pieces, I strive to tell unique stories about a place, person, phenomenon or a trend, or a combination of all of these, touching the boundaries of science and environment.
+I have written about a wide variety of topics, from neurons to neutrinos, during my decade-long career as a science writer.
+Now, I write about wildlife, our interactions with the wild and how they impact everything on the planet.
+When crafting journalistic pieces, I strive to tell unique stories about a place, person, phenomenon, trend, or combination of all these, touching the boundaries of science and the environment.

 Where do I find stories?